svenbolte/foldergallery/README.md

-# Folder Gallery, FGSlider, Folder documentlist, csv table display and RSS display shortcodes
+# Folder Gallery, FGSlider, Folder documentlist, csv table display, ics icalendar display shortcodes

 This plugin generates file listings, picture galleries and Sliders from a folder using three types of shortcodes.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).
 Folder Gallery Plugin does not include any lightbox JS engine anymore.
 You have to install one or use a compatible lightbox plugin.
 See FAQ.
 Descriptions can be uploaded in a text file with format: filename.jpg,descritiontext.
-Once found in the folder desriptions will be displayed in dirlist an in gallery.
-Display csv files from external url or from the uploads folder Display RSS feeds from external URL as list in long or shortened excerpt form
+Once found in the folder desriptions will be displayed in dirlist an in gallery. shortcode to display csv files from external url or from the uploads folder shortcode to display RSS feeds from external URL as list in long or shortened excerpt form Shortcode to display ICS and icalendar events from the web in lists

 To show a documents list for download pdf files use shortcode